 Most issuers in China are large entities with strong credit ratings that have broad access to credit markets.
-Stringent issuance requirements have also led to a skewed distribution towards the upper end of credit ratings in the overall bond market (See Figure 7).
+Stringent issuance requirements have also led to a skewed distribution towards the upper end of credit ratings in the overall bond market (See Figure 7). obtained for 78% of the market (Figure 7).
+In contrast, less than 6% of bonds in the United States obtain a rating of AA and above.

-Bonds are almost entirely held by domestic investors among which collective investment vehicles account for about 60%, followed by banks and securities firms.
+Bonds are almost entirely held by domestic investors among which collective investment vehicles account for about 60%, followed by banks and securities firms.26